 Figure 11 - Cutaway view of a planar wideband sensor

-Wideband sensors have only become necessary as engine management systems have evolved to the point where a more accurate sensor is required to meet low-emission vehicle targets - the old style of sensors had their characteristic 'switching point' for various historical reasons.
+Wideband sensors have only become necessary as engine management systems have evolved to the point where a more accurate sensor is required to meet low-emission vehicle targets - the old style of sensors conveniently had their characteristic 'switching point' for various historical reasons.
 The wideband sensor is an absolute requirement for lean-burn and fuel ionising mixture control strategies (eg. Volkswagen FSi) as well as diesel vehicles.
-The wideband sensor allows the ECU to gauge how well combustion is occurring right down to very lean mixtures.
+The wideband sensor allows the ECU to gauge how well combustion across the whole mixture range.

 Figure 12 - Wideband sensor output curve (red)